-Figure 1 contains the results for the calculations.
-Note that VaR (average per bank) has declined from \(\frac{\pmathbf{1}}{1,174}\) billion at the end of March 1992 to \(\frac{\pmathbf{7}}{78}\) billion at the end of March 1997 because of a decline in volatility.\(^2\) At the same time, the ratio of VaR to unrealized gains on equities (VaR to URG ratio) rose from 97% at the end of March 1992 to 142% at the end of March 1997 because of the need to take profits on equities in order to write off bad loans, which consequently raised book values.\(^3\)
+Table 1 contains the results for the calculations.
+Note that VaR (average per bank) declined from ¥1,174 billion at the end of March 1992 to ¥778 billion at the end of March 1997 because of a decline in volatility.
+At the same time, the ratio of VaR to unrealized gains on equities (ratio of VaR to URG) rose from 97 percent at the end of March 1992 to 142 percent at the end of March 1997 because of the need to take profits on equities in order to write off bad loans, which consequently raised book values.

-• Individually, the VaR to URG ratio (at the end of March 1997) was particularly high for Bank G (496%) and Bank A (340%), which were hit harder than other banks by the decline in unrealized gains over recent years.
-Only Bank E had unrealized gains on equities in excess of VaR (80%).
+Individually, the ratio of VaR to URG (at the end of March 1997) was particularly high for Bank G (496 percent) and Bank A (340 percent), which were hit harder than other banks by the decline in unrealized gains over recent years.
+Only Bank E had unrealized gains on equities in excess of VaR (80 percent).